jbouter/moonstone-ink.nl/README.md

 ### Working with this setup

+There's no need to set this up manually, as there's a GitHub workflow configured.

 Check out the `gh-pages` branch into the `public` folder using git's [worktree feature](https://git-scm.com/docs/git-worktree).
 Essentially, the worktree allows you to have multiple branches on the same local repoistory to be checked out in different directories:

 ```bash